o3world/o3-barista/readme.md

 heroku git:remote -a coffee-personality
 ```

-Install and activate Node v6.6.0, preferably using NVM.
+Install and activate Node v6.6.0, preferably using [nvm](https://github.com/creationix/nvm).
+Once it is installed, you can run `nvm use` to activate it.

 ```
-nvm install 6.6.0
+nvm install
 ```

 Install the Node dependencies.